SkyKings-Guild/Guides/guides/kuudra.md

 2. Insta Stun

-This method requires around 33.5k Mining Speed (around 6.2k without mining speed boost), to reach this Mining Speed threshold, you need
+This method requires around 33.5k Mining Speed (around 6.2k without mining speed boost), to reach this Mining Speed threshold, you need:
->Blue cheese goblin omelette
+- Blue cheese goblin omelette
->Blaze pet
+- Blaze pet
->An X655 drill or better
+- An X655 drill or better
+- High Mining Speed perks in the Heart of the Mountain
+-
->High Mining Speed perks in the Heart of the Mountain You need to buy the mining frenzy perk in addition to Human Cannonball to be able to instantly break the blocks (Level 1 is enough).
+You need to buy the mining frenzy perk in addition to Human Cannonball to be able to instantly break the blocks (Level 1 is enough).
 You can use mining speed boost ability mid-air, allowing you to etherwarp down to the pod quickly.
 An etherwarp conduit could be helpful for Insta stunning, as you can etherwarp immediately to the pod without needing to sneak.
 When entering Kuudra's Belly, etherwarp to the right pod and immediately start breaking the pod by swiping your cursor over the pod swiftly.
 Mining more glass panes instead of clay blocks is faster due to their smaller size, allowing you to break more blocks every second.
 The waypoint shown on this [picture](https://imgur.com/a/2AGn3fM) is -165, 22, -168.

 After kuudra is stunned you need to use Terminator Bow with terror armor and Toxic Arrow poison on kuudra.
 This phase is purely based on hits and not on damage.